sam7409/FinalFAQ/QNAFour/RestoreMyProSubscription.md

 ### Open App and tap ‘Restore’ on SideMenu :
    Open App and tap ‘Restore’ on SideMenu :
-    1.Tap on the three dash menu on home screen top left side.'\t' 2.Tap ‘Restore’
+    1.Tap on the three dash menu on home screen top left side.
+    2.Tap ‘Restore’
     3. Your previous subscription will be automatically restored